efrencodes/efrencodes/README.md

 * Testing: ⭐ Unit tests with Jest, React Testing Library, E2E tests with Cypress
 * Tools: 🔧 Git, GitHub, VSCode, Figma
 * Infrastructure: 📦 Docker

-In this year 2025, I want to learn about UI/UX and mobile programming

-Happy hacking! 🚀